hdsdi3g/linux-app-packager/README.md

 Free feel to add corrections and/or new features (it's really not rocket science).

-Actually, there are not "uninstall script" provided.
+Actually, there are no "uninstall script" provided.
 This is something that could be done if needed (not to mention that it's impossible to do a clean _and_ safe de-installation with this basic installation method).